ctzsnooze/FPV_Australia/README.md

 The process for such an application is described here.

-This repository provides links to the legislation and guidance on rules, penalties and exemptions in the [wiki](https://github.com/ctzsnooze/FPV_Australia/wiki).

 # What about model aircraft registration and model aircraft pilot licensing? - It's coming, likely March 2022...

 This is a significant change, with pluses and minuses.
 It's a way off yet.
 People who fly exclusively at club fields won't be affected as much.